Sales & Support: +1 (480) 360-6463

 • Keep an eye on both online and offline ad initiatives (e.g. on radio, TV, websites, magazines, and billboards)

-• Report on the success of advertising campaigns on a regular basis (including revenues and costs)
+• Report on the success of advertising campaigns regularly (including revenues and costs)

 • Optimize advertising campaigns for a variety of consumers and platforms.